fitzchivalrik/gentletouch/README.md

 ## Features

 - Create different vibration patterns
-- Add cooldown triggers to execute patterns when its safe to activate the cooldown again
+- Add cooldown triggers to perform patterns when its safe to activate the cooldown again

 ## Planned